t-d-k/LibreCrypt/docs/pkcs11_support.md

   </TR>
 </TABLE>

-The menuitem under the "Tools" menu should then be enabled, as should the options (when appropriate) on the password entry dialog when mounting FreeOTFE volumes
+The menu-item under the "Tools" menu should then be enabled, as should the options (when appropriate) on the password entry dialog when mounting FreeOTFE volumes